-I am writing this on Sunday 19th July 2020.
+I am writing this on a Sunday 19th July 2020.
 What a year this has been so far.
 The whole world on the lockdown because of a killer virus COVID19 nobody seems to know anything about.

 Everywhere you go you can hear people saying what a difficult times we are going through, often followed by, we are in this together.

-Although my personal life hasn’t changed much by this new developed situation I deeply feel for people badly affected.
+Although my personal life hasn’t changed much by this new developed situation I deeply feel for the people badly affected.
 People who got infected and really sick, people who lost their loved ones, people who were laid off and also people who just find it hard to deal with this new way of living.

 Sadly, there are many of us for whom this crisis is not the first or the worst one we’ve even been through.

 24th March 1999 was just an ordinary day in former Yugoslavia.
-That evening I was watching TV with my mum when all the sudden unfamiliar sounds broke from the skies and our house started shaking.
-Next my father was running around yelling – ‘what’s going on‘– and I could see our cats hissing and expressing some weird behavior.
+That evening I was watching TV with my mum when all of the sudden unfamiliar sounds broke from the skies and our house started shaking.
+Next my father was running around yelling – ‘what’s going on‘– and I could see our cats hissing and expressing some weird behaviour.
 Then, our programme abruptly stopped and the TV presenter delivered unreal news.

 Good evening Dear viewers, around 8 o’clock this evening the enemy planes of aggressor NATO forces carried out the first rocket attacks on our country.